-In August 1939, the Soviet Union and Nazi Germany signed the Molotov–Ribbentrop Pact dividing Eastern Europe into spheres of influence.
+To understand the significance of this day we need to explain how we lost our independence in the first place.
+It all started back in August 1939 when the Soviet Union and Nazi Germany signed the secret Molotov–Ribbentrop Pact dividing Eastern Europe into spheres of influence.
 The Baltic states (Lithuania, Latvia and Estonia) were assigned to the Soviet sphere of influence and subsequently were occupied in June 1940.
 After the Second World War Lithuanians tried to resist this new regime and reinstate independence by initiating guerrilla warfare.
-However, those attempts were unsuccessful and the leadership of the partisans (freedom fighters) was destroyed in 1953, thus effectively ending the underground partisan war.
+However, those attempts were unsuccessful and the leadership of the partisans was destroyed in 1953, thus effectively ending the underground partisan war.
 Since then nonviolent resistance continued - secret, illegal movements which focused more on social issues, human rights, cultural affairs rather than political demands.

-If you are interested to find out more about this part of Lithuanian history, we recommend to join our Soviet Vilnius tour once possible!
+The turning point in this story came as Mikhail Gorbachev became the leader of the Soviet Union.
+While attempting to revive the economy of the state, he introduced glasnost (openness) and perestroika (restructuring).
+For the Lithuanian dissidents and activists, this was a golden opportunity not to be missed!
+Finally, there was a chance to bring their movements from underground into public life.
 The first unsanctioned Anti-Soviet rally to condemn the Molotov-Ribbentrop Pact was organized in 1987.
-A year later intellectuals formed an initiative group of the Lithuanian Reform Movement to mobilize support for democratic change and ultimately - Lithuanian independence.
-After numerous demonstrations and protests (better known as Singing revolution), the first democratic election since the second World War was finally held on 24th February, 1990.
-To no ones surprise Lithuanian Reform Movement candidates won an overwhelming majority (107 out of 133 seats).
+A year later intellectuals formed an initiative group of the Lithuanian Reform Movement ( in Lithuania known as Sąjūdis) to mobilize support for democratic change and ultimately - Lithuanian independence.
+After numerous demonstrations and protests (better known as the Singing revolution), the first democratic election since the Second World War was finally held on 24th February 1990.
+To no one's surprise, Lithuanian Reform Movement candidates won an overwhelming majority (107 out of 133 seats).
 The first post-war non-communist government did not waste much time.
-During their first assembly on March 11, 1990 the Supreme Council of the Republic of Lithuania adopted an Act on the Restoration of the Independent State of Lithuania.
+During their first assembly on March 11, 1990, the Supreme Council of the Republic of Lithuania adopted an Act on the Restoration of the Independent State of Lithuania.